Michael Badgley

-Michael Badgley badge-LEE; (born July 28, 1995), nicknamed "the Money Badger", is an American professional football placekicker for the Indianapolis Colts of the National Football League (NFL).
-He played college football for the Miami Hurricanes and was signed as an undrafted free agent by the Colts in 2018.
-Badgley has also played for the Los Angeles Chargers, Chicago Bears, and Detroit Lions.
+Michael Badgley (badge-LEE; born July 28, 1995), nicknamed "the Money Badger", is an American professional football placekicker.
+He played college football for the Miami Hurricanes and was signed as an undrafted free agent by the Indianapolis Colts in 2018.
+Badgley has also played for the Los Angeles Chargers, Tennessee Titans, Chicago Bears, Detroit Lions, and Buffalo Bills.

 Early life

 Badgley was born on July 28, 1995, in Summit, New Jersey.
 He attended Summit High School, where he played hockey, lacrosse, and football.
 Badgley won at least one state championship in every sport he played in high school including consecutive group NJSIAA state lacrosse championships in 2010-2011 and a NJSIAA state hockey championship at the Prudential Center in 2012.
 Badgley had planned to play collegiate lacrosse and follow his older brother's footsteps until a coach convinced him that he could play football at the Division I level.
 Michael's older brother, Peter Badgley, is a former Division I lacrosse goalie at Providence College competing in the Big East Conference where he was selected first-team and Big East Goalie of the year in 2015.